-University Suspension for one year up to Expulsion.

-- 6. Incidents involving damage or abuse to property: - a.
+- f.
+Mandatory drug testing. - 5.
+Incidents involving sales or furnishing of illegal drugs: - a.
+University Disciplinary Dismissal for one year up to Expulsion. - b.
+Substance abuse counseling/treatment completion prior to return; - c.
+Community service hours and/or an administrative assessment upon return; - d.
+Disciplinary Probation upon return - 6.
+Incidents involving damage or abuse to property: - a.
 Community service hours and/or an administrative assessment; - b.
-Disciplinary Probation for one year up to Suspension for one year or more, and; - c.
+Disciplinary Probation for one year up to Suspension for one year or more, and: - c.
 If the student is a resident, Residence Hall Probation for one year up to Residence Hall Expulsion. - d.
 Restitution - 7.
 Incidents involving sexual assault Suspension for one year up to Expulsion.